cisnatinnov/github-app/README.md

 ### Go to your GitHub developer settings and create a new GitHub App.
 Make sure to note your GitHub App ID, Client ID, Client Secret, and Private Keys

-Step by step for install 'Github App':
+Step by step for install `Github App`:
-1. Click your 'Photo Profile'
+1. Click your `Photo Profile`
-2. Click 'Settings'
+2. Click `Settings`
-3. Click 'Developer Settings'
+3. Click `Developer Settings`
-4. Click 'New Github App'
+4. Click `New Github App`
 5. Confirm access
 6. Fill mandatory field (GitHub App name, Homepage URL, Webhook URL)
-7. 'Select an access level' each 'Permissions' on 'Repository permissions ' to grant your 'Github App' do to your choosen repository
+7. `Select an access level` each `Permissions` on `Repository permissions` to grant your `Github App` do to your choosen repository
-8. Choose 'Where can this GitHub App be installed?
-Only on this account or Any account'
+8. Choose `Where can this GitHub App be installed?
+Only on this account or Any account`
-9. Select one or more 'Subscribe to events' 'Based on the permissions you’ve selected, what events would you like to subscribe to?'
+9. Select one or more `Subscribe to events` `Based on the permissions you’ve selected, what events would you like to subscribe to?`
-10. Click 'Create Github App'
+10. Click `Create Github App`
 11. After the app created, you will get GitHub App ID, and Client ID
-12. Click 'Generate a new client secret' to get client secret
+12. Click `Generate a new client secret` to get client secret
-13. 'Generate a private key to sign access token requests'
+13. `Generate a private key to sign access token requests`
 14. Choose an account to install
-15. Select 'All repositories' or 'Only select repositories'
+15. Select `All repositories` or `Only select repositories`
-16. Click 'Install'
+16. Click `Install`

 # OpenAI